Stuycs-K/finalproject-10-shek-lawrence/DEVLOG-Lawrence.md

 - added error checking
 - changed mapping to 3d array of blocks instead of 2d to allow for larger file sizes
 - files still take up a lot of space, might use more blocks to represent data (instead of just 16)

+### 2025-05-19 - Worked on changing block mapping
+- instead of 16 blocks, trying to use 256 different blocks to represent a byte
+	- should take up 16x less space
+- need to modify block list
+	- some blocks have extra data in the schematic, like the direction they face